ck-zhang/px/docs/design/determinism-and-ci.md

 2. **Lockfile generation**

    * Given manifest, runtime, platform, and index configuration, the resolver must produce the same `px.lock` (including ordering, `mfingerprint`, and lock ID).
+   * Lockfiles are portable and diff-stable: no timestamps, absolute paths, usernames, or local cache layout are recorded.

 3. **Environment materialization**